MCardenas29/esp32-firebase-random/README.md

 ## Contact

-For questions or issues, please open an issue on the project's repository or contact [your_email@example.com](mailto:your_email@example.com).
+For questions or issues, please open an issue on the project's repository or contact [mcardenas@ucol.mx](mailto:mcardenas@ucol.mx).

 Happy coding!